MMIP Law Enforcement

 Monterey, CA

-Across the state, generations of California Natives, Indigenous individuals, and Tribes have mourned missing and murdered parents, siblings, children and grandchildren.
-This is not only a historical, social, and civil rights tragedy, it also speaks to an abiding cultural wounding that deserves national attention and action.
+Across the state, generations of California Natives, Indigenous individuals, and Tribes mourn missing and murdered parents, siblings, children and grandchildren.
+This is a historical, social, and civil rights tragedy, and speaks to an abiding cultural wounding that deserves national attention.

 The MMIP Law Enforcement Training Conference is a localized response, calling for systemic relational improvement between legal systems, law enforcement, and California Native Tribes, both landed and urban, recognized and unrecognized.